Mobile menu toggle

 On August 6, Benett said Newton Inc. was “completely autonomous from Apple.”
 With its own separate board of directors and corporate logo, all it needed to take the final step was to find a CEO and move to new offices in Santa Clara, California.

-The remit of this new company was to sell the MessagePad 2000 PDA, as well as develop new technologies.
-Many hoped the spinoff would attract funding and go public within a couple years.
+The remit of this new company was to sell the MessagePad 2000 and develop new technologies for the device line.
+Many hoped the spinoff would attract funding and go public within a few years.
 Coming during the pre-2000 tech bubble, a big Newton IPO sounded like a massive positive — especially separated from the still-unprofitable Apple.

 Trying to peddle the MessagePad

 That picture wasn’t exactly accurate, unfortunately.
-While the Newton seemed poised to cease losing money for Apple, nobody viewed the PDA as a long-term prospect.
-Former Apple CEO Gil Amelio tried to sell off the technology cheaply to everyone from Samsung to Sony during his tenure with the company.
+While the Newton seemed poised to cease losing money for Apple, nobody viewed the personal digital assistant as a long-term prospect.
+Former Apple CEO Gil Amelio tried to sell off the technology cheaply to everyone from Samsung to Sony during his tenure leading the company.

 When everyone declined, Apple made the decision to spin off Newton as its own business.
 Some 130 Apple employees made the transition to the new company.

 Then Apple made a U-turn.
-The plot to make the Newton its own startup was hatched under Amelio, and new CEO Jobs didn’t agree with it.
-With no personal attachment to the brand, Jobs saw no reason to expend staff on supporting a product that sold only 150,000 to 300,000 units during its 4.5 years on shelves.
+The plot to make Newton its own startup was hatched under Amelio, and new interim CEO Steve Jobs didn’t agree with it.
+With no personal attachment to the brand, the Apple co-founder saw no reason to expend staff on supporting a product that sold only 150,000 to 300,000 units during its 4.5 years on shelves.

 Five days after telling the Newton execs not to bother moving into their new offices, Jobs said Apple would pull the product line back under its banner and focus efforts on building up the eMate 300.
 However, Jobs noted that Apple was absolutely not “dumping the MessagePad.”